kaylakantola/bir_migration/readme.md

 I want to track the status of the data (bird) as it travels through my code (migrates from the northeast to the southeast).

-I want to be able to get an idea of how long it takes on average, so that I can reliably report out the level of service I am providing (I guess that makes me ajetstream in this metaphor?
+I want to be able to get an idea of how long it takes on average, so that I can reliably report out the level of service I am providing (I guess that makes me a jetstream in this metaphor?
 I'm losing the thread)

 tl;dr - I want to demonstrate how to provide meaningful logs for a multifaceted streaming system.